mate-academy/jv-program-common-mistakes/java-core/collections/linked-list.md

 #### Don't iterate your nodes from the head to tail or vice versa.
 Pay attention to the index you receive as an input, you can iterate only first or second half of the list, depending on the index value.
 That will boost your lists' performance.
+#### Create a separate method unlink(Node node)
+This logic is will be used in 2 methods: when we remove by index and by value.
+Let's create method that will take Node that needs to be removed and unlink it.
+As a result we will call it from both methods when Node is found.